dankamongmen/scblockchain/README.md

 * GNU Readline 6.3+ (libreadline-dev)
 * JSON for Modern C++ 3.1.2+ (nlohmann-json3-dev)
 * pkg-config

+If source tags are to be built, extra packages are required:

 * exuberant-ctags

 If Docker images are to be built, extra packages are required: